cecinuga/tiny-lm/README.md

 ## Improvement Ideas

 ### 0. Improved artifacts handling
-0. artifacts folder structure must be refactored: artifacts/`today`
-  1. every sub folder of artifacts must be in artifacts/`today`
-  2. every artifact name must be unique
+0. every artifact name must be unique (loss logs and samples currently overwrite across runs in the same day)
-  3. every artifact name must not contain any date
+1. every artifact name must not contain any date
 2. Check for duplicate file names before saving checkpoints and loss logs
-3. Save inference sampling in a text file during training
-5. Implement disable mid-checkpoint saving flag

-### 8. Saving inference sampling in a text file during training
-I wanna save sampling inference in a unique text file, separating each sample with a delimiter.
-Training samplice not work
+3. Check if paths have trailing slashes and add them if missing

 ### 9. Train on Wikipedia-ITA
 Shakespeare is ~1MB.
 The model memorizes it quickly. `data/promessi_sposi.txt` is already included as an alternative.
 For something larger, Wikipedia-ITA dumps

 ### 10. Add BPE tokenization
 Character-level tokenization is simple but inefficient: each token carries little information, so the model needs a long context to understand meaning.
-Real language models (GPT, LLaMA) use BPE tokenizers that split text into subwords (e.g., "Shake" + "speare"). `tiktoken` is already in the dependencies — try replacing the character tokenizer with `tiktoken.get_encoding("gpt2")`.
+Real language models (GPT, LLaMA) use BPE tokenizers that split text into subwords (e.g., "Shake" + "speare").
+Add `tiktoken` (`uv add tiktoken`) and try replacing the character tokenizer with `tiktoken.get_encoding("gpt2")`.

 ### 12. Experiment tracking
 Loss curves are already plotted by `loss_plot.py`.
 For bigger experiments, tools like [Weights & Biases](https://wandb.ai) or TensorBoard let you compare runs, visualize attention patterns, and track GPU utilization.